-According to Wikipedia there are over 450 English translations of at least some portion of the Bible.
-While many of them are old and no longer in print there still at least 20 major English translations available.
+According to Wikipedia, there are over 450 English translations of at least some portion of the Bible.
+While many of them are old and no longer in print, there are still at least 20 major English translations available.
 In addition, there are multiple editions of each of the modern translations focused on different audiences.
 A natural question to ask is why.
 Why do we have such a vast array of English translations?
 This article will explore at least some of the reasons.

 Some Goals in Translation

 - Accuracy.
-The translation should reflect the original languages as closely as possible.
+The translation should reflect the original language as closely as possible.

 - Clarity.
 The translation that is produced should be readable and understandable.